ccontavalli/hicknotify/README.md

      notifications based on the presence of your phone in the house connected to wifi, or your wifi connected car in the garage.

-The software was written based on specifications from HICKVISION, which you can find [here](http://oversea-download.hikvision.com/uploadfile/Leaflet/ISAPI/HIKVISION%20ISAPI_2.0-IPMD%20Service.pdf).
+The software was written based on specifications from HIKVISION, which you can find [here](http://oversea-download.hikvision.com/uploadfile/Leaflet/ISAPI/HIKVISION%20ISAPI_2.0-IPMD%20Service.pdf).

-If the link is out of date, you can probably find them by searching for "HICKVISION" "ISAPI" "alarmStream" or similar on your favourite search engine.
+If the link is out of date, you can probably find them by searching for "HIKVISION" "ISAPI" "alarmStream" or similar on your favourite search engine.

 ## Why did you write this?

 A few reasons:

-   1. It was my starting point for an home automation project using HICKVISION APIs.
+   1. It was my starting point for an home automation project using HIKVISION APIs.
 Maybe it can be useful to you as well.
-   2. HICKVISION Cameras and NVRs can send email notifications directly, without use of `hicknotify`.
+   2. HIKVISION Cameras and NVRs can send email notifications directly, without use of `hicknotify`.
 However, it is harder to integrate with other automation (example: don't notify if you can detect my phone at home).
    3. ... additionally, using any form of notification from the Cameras or NVR directly requires them having direct internet connectivity.
 And when